Skip to content

 • Describe a situation common to working with clinical learners that may present an ethical challenge.

-• Recognize opportunities that may require the preceptor to initiate a challenging.
+• Recognize opportunities that may require the preceptor to initiate a challenging conversation.

 Successful completion of all six course modules will yield 0.3 ASHA CEUs in the area of clinical education, meeting the ASHA requirement for clinical educator/supervisor/preceptor training.